jonbowr/simPyon/README.md

 Python wrapper for [SIMION](https://simion.com/) ion simulation software.
 This package was developed at the University of New Hampshire for the purpose of automating a number of simulation processes surrounding SIMION.
 SIMION has been shown to be an effective and efficient tool to simulate simple electrostatics, that has a low barrier of entry for new scientist looking to try thier hand at instrument development.
 The purpose of this package is to expand on that goal, and make some of the more advanced simulation processes accessable at a lower level.
 This package parallelizes ION flight calculations, extracts particle data to numpy data structures, and can be easily used in itterative voltage and geometry refinement and optimization.

 ## Getting started
 Once this repository is downloaded, there are a couple steps that need to be taken to get this bad boy up and running.
-For one, I have not yet set this up as a Python installable, so this repo should be cloned to a folder python tracks, or you will just have to import the file using the file location:
+For one, I have not yet set this up as a Python installable, so this repo should be cloned to a folder python tracks, or you will just have to import the package using the file location:
 ```python
 import sys
 sys.path.append(r"C:\YOUR\simPyon\FOLDER\LOCATION\")